-An important outcome for the Phase 1 clinical trial is the ability to assess for the first time the performance of our delivery technology platform in human patients.
-We have developed two new assays to be able to provide scientific proof of concept of the delivery technology.
-The first involves a novel detection method for the drug substance in blood samples that will be used to assess the pharmacokinetics of the drug.
-The second involves a method to measure down-regulation of the target protein in a patient blood sample that was achieved.
-The latter measurement will provide critical proof that DNAbilize® neutral liposome delivery technology delivered the drug substance to the cell and was able to transport it across the cell membrane into the interior to block cellular production of the Grb2 protein.
+Two new assays to provide scientific proof of concept of the delivery technology were developed in the Phase 1 clinical trial.
+The first assay involved a method to measure down-regulation of the target protein in a patient blood sample that was achieved.
+The measurement provided critical proof that DNAbilize® neutral liposome delivery technology delivered the drug substance to the cell and was able to transport it across the cell membrane into the interior to block cellular production of the Grb2 protein.
+The second assay involved a novel detection method for the drug substance in blood samples to assess the pharmacokinetics of the drug.

-In this regard, in August 2013 we announced that our DNAbilize® liposomal delivery technology achieved a major milestone in the development of antisense therapeutics based on a scientific assay confirming that treating patients with our drug candidate prexigebersen inhibits the Grb2 disease-causing target protein in patients with blood cancers (Figure 7).
+In August 2013, we announced that our DNAbilize® liposomal delivery technology achieved a major milestone in the development of antisense therapeutics based on a scientific assay confirming that treating patients with our drug candidate prexigebersen inhibits the Grb2 disease-causing target protein in patients with blood cancers (Figure 4).
 Inhibition of the disease-causing protein has the effect of down regulating the disease.
 This will allow for prexigebersen to be used potentially in combination with current frontline treatments.
 This discovery also points to the potential use of a liposomal antisense treatment as a standalone treatment to transform and manage a disease that has a disease-causing protein as a chronic disorder.
 This accomplishment is a potentially significant breakthrough for antisense therapeutics, whose development, to date, as a class of therapeutics has been severely limited by a lack of a systemic delivery mechanism that can safely distribute the drug throughout the body and deliver the antisense drug substance across the cell membrane into the interior of the cell.
 Further, we expect that scientific proof of principle for DNAbilize® may lead to licensing and business development opportunities, supporting our business model.